iechor/docs/content/config/containers/logging/local.md

 > **Warning**
 >
 > The `local` logging driver uses file-based storage.
 These files are designed
-> to be exclusively accessed by the Docker daemon.
+> to be exclusively accessed by the iEchor daemon.
 Interacting with these files
-> with external tools may interfere with Docker's logging system and result in
+> with external tools may interfere with iEchor's logging system and result in
 > unexpected behavior, and should be avoided.
 { .warning }